wiesehahn/reference-data-guide/docs/literature_overview.md

 -   used equal number of samples per class
 -   as RF generates unbiased estimation of error (oob) a validation data set is unnecessary
+-   “For homogeneous classes, training data size is not problematic, but it is necessary to use a larger number of training sites for classes with high variability.”

 [Colditz](#ref-colditzEvaluationDifferentTraining2015)
 ([2015](#ref-colditzEvaluationDifferentTraining2015))